Games for your mind

 Monopoly is considered, the father of all modern board games.
 Its popularity doesn’t know borders or language barriers and from its firsts years of life, it became the favourite board game of kids and parents.

 Once, on the Acropolis of Athens ancient Greeks used to play board games.
-They used to roll the dices and play in the Parthenon, the great temple dedicated to the goddess Athena, protector of the city.
+They used to roll the dice and play in the Parthenon, the great temple dedicated to the goddess Athena, protector of the city.

 Ancient Greeks played Board games very similar to our checkers or chess, with game boards engraved on the floor.